ROCm/omniperf/docs/tutorial/includes/occupancy-limiters-example.rst

 * The SGPR allocation (**7.1.7**) is 80 registers, slightly more than the 76
   requested by the compiler due to allocation granularity, and

-* We have a :ref:`‘scratch’ <memory-spaces>`, that is, private memory, allocation of 60 bytes per work-item.
+* We have a :ref:`"scratch" <memory-spaces>`, that is, private memory, allocation of 60 bytes per work-item.

-Analyzing the resource allocation block (**6.2**) we now see that for the first time, the ‘Not-scheduled Rate (Workgroup Manager)’ metric (**6.2.0**) has become non-zero.
-This is because the workgroup manager is responsible for management of scratch, which we see also contributes to our occupancy limiters in the ‘Scratch Stall Rate’ (**6.2.3**).
-We note that the sum of the workgroup manager not-scheduled rate and the scheduler-pipe non-scheduled rate is still :math:`\sim25\%`, as in our previous examples
+Analyzing the resource allocation block (**6.2**) we now see that for the first time, the "Not-scheduled Rate (Workgroup Manager)" metric (**6.2.0**) has become non-zero.
+This is because the workgroup manager is responsible for management of scratch, which we see also contributes to our occupancy limiters in the "Scratch Stall Rate" (**6.2.3**).
+Note that the sum of the workgroup manager not-scheduled rate and the scheduler-pipe non-scheduled rate is still :math:`\sim25\%`, as in our previous examples.

-Next, we see that the scheduler-pipe stall rate (**6.2.2**), i.e., how often we could not schedule a workgroup to a CU was only about :math:`\sim8\%`.
-This hints that perhaps, our kernel is not *particularly* occupancy limited by resources, and indeed checking the wave occupancy metric (**2.1.15**) shows that this kernel is reaching nearly 99% occupancy!
+Next, we see that the scheduler-pipe stall rate (**6.2.2**), that is, how often we could not schedule a workgroup to a CU, was only about :math:`\sim8\%`.
+This hints that perhaps, our kernel is not *particularly* occupancy limited by resources.
+Indeed, checking the wave occupancy metric (**2.1.15**) shows that this kernel is reaching nearly 99% occupancy.

 Finally, we inspect the occupancy limiter metrics and see a roughly even split between :ref:`waveslots <desc-valu>` (**6.2.4**), :ref:`VGPRs <desc-valu>`